jinyan1998/jinyan1998.github.io/index.md

 ## About Me

-I am a first year PhD student in Software Engineering at [School of Software, Tsinghua University](https://www.thss.tsinghua.edu.cn/en/), working with my rockstar advisor [Prof. Jiliang Wang](http://tns.thss.tsinghua.edu.cn/~jiliang/).
+I am a first-year Ph.D. student in Software Engineering at the [School of Software, Tsinghua University](https://www.thss.tsinghua.edu.cn/en/), working with my rockstar advisor [Prof. Jiliang Wang](http://tns.thss.tsinghua.edu.cn/~jiliang/).
-I received my Bachelors (2020) from Central South University and Masters (2023) from Tsinghua University.
+I received my Master's (2023) from Tsinghua University and my Bachelor's (2020) from Central South University.
-I am a mediocre (for now) but devoted (knowing everything is much burden for me) researcher on wireless network.
+I am a mediocre (for now) but devoted (knowing everything is much burden for me) researcher on wireless networks.

 ## Research Interests